theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-02_instructions.md

 9. Select your account where the following pop up message should show up **Authenticated.
 You can return to Storage Explorer.
 You might need to authenticate again if you close this browser tab**

 15. After you successfully sign in with an Azure account, the account and the Azure subscriptions associated with that account are added to the left pane.
-Select the **default directory box** and Azure subscriptions will load in few seconds, and then select **Open explorer**.
+Make sure the **default directory box or Subscription Name** is selected, Subscription name may differ from the screenshot, select the subscription that is visible to you, and then select **Open explorer**.
 The left pane displays the storage accounts associated with the selected Azure subscriptions.

    ![Azure Storage Explore](Linked_Image_Files/ScreenShot00809.png)